Power tools have all but conquered the modern woodworking workshop, but there’s still a place for hand tools.

 My last pick isn’t exactly a gimlet tool, but it effectively does the same job.
 This small 7″ hand tool has a chuck that fits bits sized 6mm to 6mm, and comes with a set of 5 bits.

 It isn’t quite as compact as a gimlet tool set, but it’s still remarkably small.
 The bits, however, are standard and don’t have the same screw tip, so you’ll need to apply a bit more pressure.

 Also, it does not have the same screwing action as a push drill-like or yankee screwdriver.
 You’ll need to manually twist it with your wrist.

 Gimlets work by applying light pressure and pushing them into wood.
 Once the screw tip grips the wood, you no longer need to apply pressure and can just spin the gimlet to bore deeper.

 Do not apply excessive downward pressure, as it can cause the gimlet to snap.

-To remove the gimlet, just turn it in the opposite direction.
-It really is that simple of a tool!
+To remove the gimlet, just twist it in the opposite direction — it really is that simple of a tool!

 Read also: Best marking gauges: A full buyer’s guide

-Keep in mind, however, that gimlets may struggle to more into exceptionally hard woods.
-Really though, most standard drill bits will have trouble with these materials, too.
+Keep in mind, however, that gimlets may struggle to bore into exceptionally hard woods.
+Really though, most standard drill bits will have trouble with these materials, anyway.

 In those cases, you may want to opt for a power or hand drill, instead.